zeenatabrar/zeenatabrar/README.md

 ###

-<h3 align="left">Aspiring Full Stack Web Developer, with proficiency in HTML, CSS, JavaScript, React, Redux, TypeScript, MongoDB, Node.js, and Express.js.
-Leveraging strong problem-solving abilities, I have successfully contributed to both solo and collaborative projects.
-Adept at GitHub for version control, I excel as a frontend developer, combining technical prowess with a commitment to delivering polished, user-centric web solutions.</h3>
+<h3 align="left">Proficient Full Stack Web Developer with a strong command of HTML, CSS, JavaScript, React, Redux, TypeScript, MongoDB, Cypress, Jest, Node.js, and Express.js.
+Possesses a solid foundation in Frontend development and exceptional problem-solving abilities.
+Demonstrated expertise in building both solo and collaborative projects, showcasing proficiency in version control with GitHub.
+Ready to contribute technical prowess and teamwork skills to innovative web development endeavors.</h3>

 ###